Gunnstein/relsis/README.md

 # Relsis

 A package to perform structural reliability analaysis in python.
 The package provides an interface to define random variables and includes solvers to evaluate limit state functions.
-The solvers include FORM and monte carlo simulations with and without enhanced sampling schemes.
+The solvers include FORM and Monte Carlo simulations with and without enhanced sampling schemes.
+The Monte Carlo implementation allows for defining correlated variables.

 ## Table of Contents